Jump to section

 Canine acne (chin acne) is also referred to as canine muzzle folliculitis and furunculosis.
 Folliculitis is an inflammation of the hair follicle.
 Furunculosis refers to an impacted, pus-filled, infected follicle that ruptures.
 Canine acne causes multiple comedones (blackheads) on the chin and lips of the muzzle where short, coarse hairs grow.
 The area can also be swollen, inflamed, crusty or bleeding.
-Canine acne can be painful and/or itchy.
+A dog's acne condition can be painful and itchy.
 All dogs can develop canine acne.
 However, a large majority of patients are short-coated breeds.
 Canine acne could also be classified as a type of pyoderma.The technical terminology for canine acne is folliculitis and furunculosis.
 Inflammation of the hair follicle is folliculitis, and when the hair follicle is infected or impacted, it is known as furunculosis.
 Chronic acne is possible if the underlying causation is left unidentified, and if left untreated, can result in a serious medical issue.

 Initial symptom may include:

 Progressive or later symptoms can include:

 Unfortunately, there are numerous possible causes for a dog to form canine acne initially.
 Most often seen on the chin, it can appear on a dog as a pimple on the ear or a nodule that looks like a blackhead or whitehead (similar to the human condition) on the trunk.

 Trauma - Injury to the skin causes breakage of fur and plugging of follicles